 Your child’s hearing and vision may be affected and this should be checked with tests conducted at birth, at 6 months and then every year after that.
 Eye tests and corrections should be done for +, - and cylindrical powers, if they develop.

-Your child may need accelerated or optimized learning programs that differ from the curriculum of normal schools.
+Your child may need accelerated or optimized learning programs which differ from the curriculum of normal schools.
 It is important to keep track of your child’s development and keep them stimulated so that they chive the best development possible.

 Children with Down syndrome are at risk for developing issues with the bone structures that support the neck.
 This is shown by multiple signs.
 It's important to watch out for these: